What is familial chylomicronemia syndrome?

 What is the burden of FCS?

-Because patients with FCS cannot metabolize TGs and fats, current medical nutrition therapy is a very low-fat diet consisting of total fat intake <10–15% daily calories (ie, <15–20 g of fat per day) with limited simple, refined carbohydrates, and avoidance of alcohol.
-Strict dietary adherence is critical for FCS patients of all ages, but is difficult to maintain and a source of a significant burden.11 In one study, 80% of patients indicated that compliance with the low-fat diet was difficult or very difficult and 90% of the patients agreed or strongly agreed that they still have symptoms of FCS while adhering to the low-fat diet.4 Managing the lifestyle events involved with such a restricted fat intake is draining and time-consuming for almost all patients and can be associated with fear, anxiety, helplessness, and guilt when dietary fat limits are exceeded.
-Patients often experience a lower quality of life than people without FCS.8
+Strict dietary adherence is critical for FCS patients of all ages, but is difficult to maintain and is a source of a significant burden.10 Managing the lifestyle events involved with a restricted fat intake is draining and time-consuming for almost all patients and can be associated with fear, anxiety, helplessness, and guilt when dietary fat limits are exceeded.8

-AP, acute pancreatitis; apo, apolipoprotein; ApoA5, apolipoprotein A5; ApoB, apolipoprotein B; ApoC2, apolipoprotein C2; ApoE, apolipoprotein E; LPL, lipoprotein lipase; FCH, familial combined hyperlipidemia; FCS, familial chylomicronemia syndrome; GPIHBP1, glycosylphosphatidylinositol-anchored high-density lipoprotein-binding protein 1; HDL, high-density lipoprotein; HTG, hypertriglyceridemia; LMF1, lipase maturation factor 1; LPL, lipoprotein lipase; LPLD, lipoprotein lipase deficiency; mg/dL, milligrams/deciliter; mmol/L, micromole/liter; PCR, polymerase chain reaction; TC, total cholesterol; TG, triglyceride.
+AP, acute pancreatitis; apo, apolipoprotein; ApoA5, apolipoprotein A5; ApoB, apolipoprotein B; ApoC2, apolipoprotein C2; ApoE, apolipoprotein E; FCH, familial combined hyperlipidemia; FCS, familial chylomicronemia syndrome; GPIHBP1, glycosylphosphatidylinositol-anchored high-density lipoprotein-binding protein 1; HDL, high-density lipoprotein; HTG, hypertriglyceridemia; LMF1, lipase maturation factor 1; LPL, lipoprotein lipase; LPLD, lipoprotein lipase deficiency; PCR, polymerase chain reaction; TC, total cholesterol; TG, triglyceride.

 - Moulin P, Dufour R, Averna M, et al. Atherosclerosis 2018;275:265–272.